 Olympic: The starting and ending point will be the same as the Sprint, but the distance will be a more challenging 1500 meters.
 The Olympic swimmers will pass underneath three additional bridges and spectators will have access to the concrete river-walk for the entire distance.

-USAT Wetsuit rules will apply: Each age group participant shall be permitted to wear a wetsuit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
+USAT Wetsuit rules: Each age group participant shall be permitted to wear a wetsuit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
 When the water temperature is greater than 78 degrees, but less than 84 degrees Fahrenheit, age group participants may wear a wetsuit at their own discretion, provided however that participants who wear a wet suit within this temperature range shall not be eligible for prizes or awards.
 Age group participants shall not wear wet suits in water temperatures equal to or greater than 84 degrees Fahrenheit.

-Water temperature will be posted at packet pickup Saturday, July 14.
 Official water temp will be posted in transition race morning.

 After leaving the transition area the riders will leave downtown and quickly find themselves riding by the new McLane Stadium and Baylor University.
 The ride is moderately flat and very fast.
 SAG support will be provided for minor mechanical problems.
 The Olympic distance is 40K and the Sprint distance is 20K.
 There are no aid stations on the bike course.